AFC Wimbledon is a club collectively created, owned and run by its fans.

 We respect and value the diversity that exists in our communities and are committed to challenging attitudes that promote discrimination.

-The club is an equal opportunities employer and has a staff equal opportunities policy: in pursuit of our aims and objectives, we will not discriminate against, or in any way treat less favourably, any person on the grounds of gender, ethnicity, disability, sexual identity, or political or religious belief.
+The club is an equal opportunities employer and has a staff equal opportunities policy: in pursuit of our aims and objectives, we will not discriminate against, or in any way treat less favourably, any person on the grounds of age, race, disability, gender reassignment, pregnancy & maternity, sexual orientation, marriage & civil partnership, sex (gender), or religion or belief.

 In particular we will:

-- Promote an inclusive culture for our staff, others who work with us and the fans that we serve
+- promote an inclusive culture for our staff, others who work with us and the fans we serve

 The club will not tolerate any discriminatory behaviour, whether physical or verbal, by its own employees, volunteers or fans, or by visitors, in the vicinity of the stadium.
 Whenever such behaviour is brought to the club’s attention, the club will act robustly in taking appropriate disciplinary action.